-Our counselling service offers the opportunity for you to talk to someone in a confidential setting about issues that might be affecting your life.
+Our counselling service offers the opportunity for you to talk to someone in a warm, confidential, judgement-free space about issues that might be affecting your life.

-We offer a subsidised counselling service for people who have chronic health issues and low incomes.
+The type of counselling we offer is person-centred and non-directive, and we offer a subsidised service for people who have chronic mental, physical and emotional health issues and low incomes.

-If you fall into this category you can be referred by your Doctor, a medical professional, healthcare practitioner or support worker.
+If this is you, ask your Doctor, a medical professional, healthcare practitioner or support worker to refer you to us.

 The Referral Process

-Step 1: Your Doctor/healthcare practitioner/ support worker needs to contact Phoenix Health and Wellbeing and pass on your contact details.
-They can ring us on 0113 234 0818 or download our referral form here and email it to us.
+Step 1: Your Doctor/healthcare practitioner/support worker needs to contact Phoenix Health and Wellbeing and pass on your contact details.
+They need to ring us on 0113 234 0818 and it will take just a few minutes.

-Step 2: We will then contact you via phone call and discuss your availability, counsellor preference and session cost.
+Step 4: Once this has been completed, we will then contact you via phone call and discuss your availability, counsellor preference and session cost.

 What to expect in your first session